edgefarm/edgefarm.monitor/README.md

   <h2 align="center">edgefarm.monitor</h2>

   <p align="center">
-    TODO: edgefarm.monitor description text🤑 🚀
+    Monitoring your edge nodes and workload made easy.
   </p>
   <hr />
 </p>

 # About The Project

+Using `EdgeFarm.monitor` there is a easy way of monitoring everything you need.
+Let it be edge node hardware metrics or accessing logs of your applications.

-`edgefarm.monitoring` uses different open source tools to provide monitoring of edge nodes, default k8s nodes and monitoring of application on them.
+`EdgeFarm.monitor` uses different open source tools like Grafana, Grafana Mimir, Node Exporter, Cadvisor, the Loki stack, to provide monitoring of edge nodes and monitoring of application running on them.

 ## Features

-- monitoring for k8s nodes and applicatons on them
-- monitoring for edge nodes and applicatons on them
+- Monitor metrics of your edge nodes (CPU, load, memory, disk I/O, thermal information, network I/O)
+- Monitor applications you deployed
+- Accessing logs of your applications
+- Managing alerts
+- Metrics even are collected during times of unreliable network connections

 ![Product Name Screen Shot][product-screenshot]